Predictive Modeling for High Impact Active Learning Classrooms: Methods

 The relationship between classroom activities and student learning outcomes is complex.
-Some activities may have simple linear relationships with learning (e.g., lecture time is negatively correlated with effect size) while others may have more complicated relationships (e.g., effect size peaks at 20-30\% of class time spent on group clickers).
-In order to allow for these non-linear effects, we included the fraction of class time spent on the four COPUS codes of interest (Lec, WG, CG, and SQ) as well as their squares and cubes (e.g., $Lec^2$ and $Lec^3$), and all second and third order cross-terms (e.g., $WG*CG$, $WG^2*CG$, and $WG*CG*SQ$), as features in the model.
+Some activities may have simple linear relationships with learning (e.g., lecture time is negatively correlated with effect size) while others may have more complicated relationships (e.g., effect size peaks at 20-30\% of class time spent on group clicker questions).
+In order to allow for these non-linear effects, we included the fraction of class time spent on the four COPUS codes of interest (Lec, WG, CG, and SQ), their squares, cubes, and quartics (e.g., $Lec^2$, $Lec^3$, $Lec^4$), and all second and third order cross-terms (e.g., $WG*CG$, $WG^2*CG$, and $WG*CG*SQ$), as features in the model.

 We ran the OLS fitting algorithm on all of these features and computed the AICc.
 Then, one feature was removed, the fitting algorithm was run again, and the AICc was computed.
 If the AICc decreased when that feature was removed (meaning the model fit improved), then that feature was removed from the model.
 This was repeated for all features to select features for the final model.
-We note that the order in which this feature removal is performed has an impact on the features that are ultimately selected.
+The order in which this feature removal is performed has an impact on the features that are ultimately selected.
 For this reason, this entire feature selection process was repeated 100,000 times with different feature orders.
 The feature sets with the 10 lowest associated AICc values were retained.
+The number of retained features across the 10 feature sets varied from 22 to 24 (out of 39 total).